jarp0l/jarp0l.github.io-zola/content/pages/about.md

 path = "about"
 +++

-I dpn't have much to tell about me atm! 🤷
+Thanks for willing to know about me, but I prefer to give less about myself. 🤷